Abdinoor91/badusb2-mitm-poc/README.md

 __Modify.__ Weaponised code could use regular expressions to modify user keystrokes in order to defeat one-time-passwords.
 In this POC we simply annoy the user :)

 __Replay.__ The POC code will automatically detect 'ctrl-alt-delete' and assume it is a login session.
 It stops recording once the 'enter' key is pressed.
-Ay any time the 'replay' command can be given to automatically authenticate to the workstation.
+At any time the 'replay' command can be given to automatically authenticate to the workstation.

 __Fabricate.__ Start/Run or generic commands can be issued to the target operating-system just as if you were at the keyboard.